shield-h2020/dare/README.md

 Additionally to the official spot.conf file, it has been added the following parameters:

 - `TRAINING_PATH` : All the algorithms implements a separately training phase.
-So, this variable represents the input for this stage.
-This path is used for saving the "clean" dataset (or polluted for the outlier detection algorithms) as well as the output of the training phase, that is, the trained network.
+So, this variable represents the output for this stage.
+This path is used for saving the trained network and the minimum-maximum file obtained in the normalization function.
 Therefore, there will be one trained network per algorithm.

     * The root path is `${HUSER}/${DSOURCE}/training`, while the path for the algorithms will be `${HUSER}/${DSOURCE}/training/algorithms`

-    > The input dataset should have *csv* extension (e.g.: `limpio.csv`).

     > The trained network name file will be `algorithm_network.plk` (e.g.: `OneClassSVM_network.plk`).